schollz/schollz.github.io.old/content/post/unique-words.md

 This makes sense, as there are increasing combinatorial factors that limit the probability of a given sentence for each new word.
-Each word has many possibilities as there are hundreds of thousands of english words.
+Each word has many possibilities as there are hundreds of thousands of
+English words.
 Although, most of the words are *not* possible because there are requirements on grammar and context.
-We can very roughly approximate this by solving for the 7th root (since we only had seven words that gave us a few results) os the total number of sites (25 billion), which gives ~30.
+We can very roughly approximate this by solving for the 7th root (since we only had seven words that gave us a few results) as the total number of sites (25 billion), which gives ~30.
 Although this number is inflated for the nouns and deflated for the prepositions.

 But the size of this number, 30, gives pause to ever think that the internet